 In the commercial groundfish fisheries, Cusk are caught primarily in summer and fall, with very limited landings in winter (Table 1).
-While the fishing year runs from April 1st through to March 30th of the following year, landings from April to November comprise between 93% and 98% of the fishing year landings from 2007 to 2015.
-Cusk landings have been declining, falling to 127 metric tonnes (mt) in 2018, and reaching only 93 mt by the end of November 2019.
-The steep decline in longline effort directed at Cod, Haddock and Pollock have likely contributed to this decline.
-Current Cusk bycatch from the longline fleet comes primarily from the Halibut directed fishery.
+While the fishing year runs from April 1st through to March 31st of the following year, landings from April-November comprise between 93% and 98% of the fishing year landings from 2007-2015.
+Cusk landings fell from over 1,000 metric tonnes (mt) in 2007 to a low of 90 mt in 2019.
+Landings have increased slightly since then, but they remain very low in a historical context.
+In 2021, landings were 129 mt by the end of October.
+The steep decline in longline effort directed at Cod, Haddock, and Pollock since the early 2000s has likely contributed to this decline.
+Cusk bycatch from the longline fleet now comes primarily from the Halibut directed fishery.
 Cusk landings are currently managed by means of bycatch caps and trip limits.